Mop157/API-Gateway/README.md

 1 in Gateway/config.json in start your api key for gemini (if you will use AI)<br>
 2 in Gateway open the console and enter npm start run (normal use), npm dev run (for development), npm lint run (for checking for errors), npm test run (for testing)<br>
 3 in auth-microservice/.env you can optionally change the secret key (according to the standard 123456789)<br>
-4 in auth-microservice start the microserver using node app.js<br>
+4 in auth-microservice start the microserver using ts-node app.ts<br>
 5 in puthon_api/.env you need to insert your api key VIRUSTUL (if you want to use it)<br>
 6 in puthon_api start the microserver with python3 app.py<br>